High-value, high-risk and vital public records

 - are suitably stored and maintained, including regular review for currency and disposal.

-Identify vital records
+Identify vital public records

 - employee details, including contact information and payroll details